 Accidents: An Unexpected Third

 Accidents have reclaimed their position as the third-leading cause of death in the US.
-In 2022, approximately 227,039 lives were lost due to unintentional injuries, highlighting the urgent need for awareness and prevention strategies.
+In 2022, approximately 227,039 lives were lost due to unintentional injuries, with the number of deaths reported each year underscoring the urgent need for awareness and prevention strategies.

 Types of Fatal Accidents